sodascience/metasyn/docs/source/usage/exporting_metaframes.rst

 |break|

-It is possible to preview the GMF file, without having to export it.
+It is possible to preview the GMF file, without having to save it.
 This can be done by calling the Python built-in :func:`repr <python:repr>` function on a :obj:`MetaFrame<metasyn.metaframe.MetaFrame>` object, and printing its output.

 .. code-block:: python